 |Sl.
 No. ||Qualifications made by Secretarial Auditor ||Explanations by the Board |

-|c. ||The RBI has not issued the approval letter.
+|a ||The RBI had not issued the approval letter for the FCGPRs filed by the Company.
 However the Company had confirmed that there were some queries from RBI and the same were suitably addressed by the Company and this is being followed up with RBI. ||The Company is continuously following with the RBI to obtain the approval letter for the FCGPRs filed by the Company.
 Further Suitable reply has been submitted to RBI whenever there were queries. |

-|d. ||There were some instances of non compliance of the provisions of Section 185 of the Companies Act 2013 with regard to providing loan/advance facility to its subsidiary. ||The Company will ensure to comply with the same in future. |
+|b ||There were some instances of non compliances of the provisions of Section 185 of the Companies Act 2013 with regard to providing loan/advance facility to its Subsidiary. ||The Company will ensure to comply with the same in future. |

 18. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO:

 |A) Conservation of energy: || |

-|Steps taken / impact on conservation of energy ||The Companys operations are not power intensive.
+|Steps taken / impact on conservation of energy ||The Company's operations are not power intensive.
 Nevertheless your Company has introduced various measures to conserve and minimize the use of energy wherever it is possible. |

 |(i) Steps taken by the company for utilizing alternate sources of energy including waste generated ||Nil |